chasewilson/CliWritingPlace/TechCommunityBlogs/ignite-highlight-21.md

 **Support for scale units and skus in Azure Bastion.** Customers can now set the scale units and sku's with Azure CLI when [creating an Azure Bastion host](https://docs.microsoft.com/azure/bastion/bastion-overview).

-## New Azure Logz.io Extension
+## New Azure Logz Extension

-[Logz.io](https://docs.microsoft.com/azure/partner-solutions/logzio/overview) is a SaaS to centralize log, metric, and tracing analytics in one place.
+[Logz](https://docs.microsoft.com/azure/partner-solutions/logzio/overview) is a SaaS to centralize log, metric, and tracing analytics in one place.
 Customers can now manage MIcrosoft Logz with the `logz` extension.
 To install the extension, run `az extension add -n logz`.
 For more information about all the capabilities of the extension, checkout the [logz extension](https://docs.microsoft.com/cli/azure/logz)